 The figs are here!
 This is the only time you’re going to see them fresh in the marketplace, so be sure to grab some while they’re around.
 I like the dark purple Black Missions, they’re so special all you really need to do is slice them into wedges and indulge.
-A salad like this Fig and Fried Goat Cheese Salad with Spicy Nectarine Vinaigrette will steal the show — your main course will have to play second fiddle for a change, but that’s perfect because you can serve the simplest thing with it and still have a hit on your hands.
-Between the voluptuous figs, the toasted walnuts, the warm creamy cheese, the peppery arugula, and the sweet/hot/tang of the nectarine dressing, you’ve pretty much covered all your foodie sensations.
+A salad like this will steal the show — your main course will have to play second fiddle for a change, but that’s perfect because you can serve the simplest thing with it and still have a hit on your hands.
+Between the voluptuous figs, the toasted walnuts, the warm creamy cheese, the peppery arugula, and the sweet/hot/tang of the nectarine dressing, you’ve pretty much covered all your foodie bases.

 If I’ve accomplished nothing else on this blog, I hope I hope I’ve convinced you to play around with vinaigrettes.
 They’re ingenious little flavor bombs.
 A ripe nectarine and a small food processor or blender is all you need to create this one.
 The rest of the ingredients are the usual suspects…olive oil, champagne vinegar, a little grainy Dijon mustard…oh, and a habanero pepper.
 That might not be a usual suspect, but it’s good!
 I first made this dressing with jalapeno, but I didn’t like the flavor it added, so I went with half a habanero pepper and it’s just perfect.
 The habanero adds lots of fire but doesn’t compete with the nectarine.